Blog

 Choose your own adventure

 Finally, if part of the form is conditioned on what someone said previously (ie. contains logic rules), I'd always suggest splitting it up.
 There's no point in making the form longer for folks if there is something they can skip.
 Put it on its own page and only show it to those who need to answer it.
 This is the choose-your-own-adventure version of forms!
-Skip to the "choose-your-own-adventure" part of this guide to learn how Page rules work.

 Multi-page form example